luna215/signoz.io/blog/2023-08-02-clickhouse-query-compare-two-spans.md

 <figure data-zoomable align='center'>
     <img src="/img/blog/2023/08/time-gap.webp" alt="image of the SigNoz dashboard"/>
+    <figcaption><i>The resulting timeseries.
+You could also chart these as a table if you're less interested in the time series and more the total value.</i></figcaption>
 </figure>

-*The resulting timeseries.
-You could also chart these as a table if you're less interested in the time series and more the total value.*

 ## Charting non-metric data